Admissions and Tuition

 All prospective participants must have completed the first two years of their curricular requirements and be in good academic standing (as determined by their respective departments) before applying.
 Early planning, during the first or second year, is strongly encouraged.
 Applicants are required to submit a preliminary outline of their intended studies.

-- Cornell in Rome: Visiting Students Application for Foundations in Architecture
+- Cornell in Rome: Application for Foundations in Architecture

-- Cornell in Rome: Visiting Students Application for B.Arch., B.F.A., U.R.S., and Liberal Studies
+- Cornell in Rome: Visiting Students Application for B.Arch., Fine Arts, and Liberal Studies

 Admission for AAP applicants is based on academic standing and seniority (except for B.Arch. students who are required to fulfill a mandatory semester of their third year in Rome).